NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Quests/The Whispering Cairn.md

 ## Scenes & Actors
 ### Characters
+**[[Allustan]]** has selfish motivations here beyond helping his apprentice.
+He is very interested in the local cairns and any opportunity to get additional information about them is something he will jump at.

 > [!kirk|info] Prompt (Remove me)
 > List the characters involved in this quest and outline their roles in the storyline.
 Describe each character's significance, contributions, or specific purposes within the plot.
 Include any essential details about their backgrounds, motivations, unique abilities, or connections that directly impact the quest's progression.
 Ensure to note down any crucial interactions or moments these characters are pivotal in shaping throughout the storyline.